 The same applies to our sexuality.
 Historically, all sexual expression has been considered inappropriate and shamed—often violently.
 By shutting down natural sexual expression through shame we have perpetuated a distorted, repressed patriarchal sexuality that has also become toxic.
-In Sex in Patriarchy (first in a four-part series) I have documented the way patriarchy has moulded our entire experience of sex.
+In Sex in patriarchy – how the past shapes sex today I have documented the way patriarchy has moulded our entire experience of sex.

 This too is changing.
 Society is gradually waking up to its repressed sexuality and the benefits of sexual vitality.
 Here again we see posts, such as the #underboob and #freethenipple Twitter campaigns, claiming the right to greater freedom of expression.
 Like the unknown woman in Proverbs 7:13, these women are shamelessly giving themselves the right to be themselves—and quite rightly too.